rorzen/owncloud-install-and-configure/index.md

 #### Adjusting the firewall to allow web traffic

-Assuming that you have followed the initial server setup instructions and enabled the UFW firewall, make sure that your firewall allows HTTP and HTTPS traffic.
+Assuming that you have followed the initial server setup instructions and enabled the UFW firewall, make sure your firewall allows HTTP and HTTPS traffic.

 To adjust the firewall, follow these steps: